Liwa Fatemiyoun

-By late 2017, the unit was presumed to have numbered between 10,000–20,000 fighters.
+By late 2017, the unit was presumed to have numbered between 10,000 and 20,000 fighters.
 According to Zohair Mojahed, a cultural official in the Fatemiyoun Brigade, the group suffered 2,000 killed and 8,000 wounded up to the end of 2017 while fighting in Syria.
-However, other non-brigade sources have put the number of combat deaths lower.
+A minimum of 925 deaths among the brigade's troops were documented based on monitoring of open source coverage of funeral services, but these burials do not take into account the bodies abandoned on the ground, executed prisoners, the missing, etc. It was reported in 2019 that as many as 50,000 Afghans in total had fought in Liwa Fatemiyoun, up until then.